jj230/jj230/splunk.md

 ## LOGIN TO INSTANCE

-Splunk provided an instance for each individual the attended the workshop.
+Splunk provided an instance for each individual who attended the workshop.
 With the account info provided, I logged into mine.

 ## ADD NEW APP